azr4e1/quidest/content/wiki/gcp-vertex-ai.md

 - Determining the right machine learning model to train the data
 - Harnessing the required amount of computing power

-There also production challenges:
+There are also production challenges:

 - Scalability
 - Monitoring
 - Continuous integration, delivery and training

-Finally there ease of use challenges:
+Finally there are ease of use challenges:

 - tools require advanced coding skills
 - focus is taken away from model configuration